phil294/websnapper/README.md

 For detailed information and description, please go to this link or see the file `howto/index.html`.

-Example of what this software does, a 800x600 view of a scrolled down section of GitHub.com:
+Example of what this software does, a 800x600 comparison of a scrolled down section of GitHub.com:
 ![websnapper vs normal website](example.png) in this case, 1.1 KB vs. 36 KB